-Paul Clark is a member of Seward & Kissel’s Financial Services Regulatory Group and is resident in the Firm’s Washington, DC, office.
+Paul Clark is senior counsel in Seward & Kissel’s Financial Services Regulatory Group and is resident in the Firm’s Washington, DC, office.
 Paul advises a wide range of clients in the financial services industry, including banks, broker-dealers, investment funds and service providers, on federal and state banking and securities law.

 During the course of his career at Seward & Kissel, Paul has advised on the structuring of many new financial products that have required addressing both banking and securities law issues, including the first major broker-dealer bank “sweep program” (Merrill Lynch), the first reciprocal deposit program (CDARS) and numerous novel deposit products.
 Paul has developed the documentation and legal structures that currently support approximately 10% of all domestic deposits in U.S. banks.
 In addition, Paul has advised sponsors of fixed income auction sites, issuers of stored value cards, operators of social “crowd funding” sites, RoboAdvisors, providers of mobile payment products and providers of products utilizing blockchain technology.

 Paul has represented clients in connection with major banking legislation, including FIRREA, FDICIA, GLBA and Dodd-Frank.
 He regularly represents clients in obtaining both formal and informal guidance from federal and state banking and securities regulators and has represented trade associations, industry coalitions and individual firms in submitting comments on proposed regulations.
 In 2016 he represented the Securities Industry and Financial Markets Association in preparing a joint comment letter with the American Bankers Association and The Clearing House on a proposed FDIC rule that substantially altered customer recordkeeping requirements at the largest banks.